YDA93/devkit/README.md

 ### `devkit-is-setup`

-Check if your DevKit setup is complete and all required tools are installed.
+Quick check to verify if your system meets all required DevKit prerequisites.
+• Checks for:
+• Presence of all critical tools (git, zsh, node, java, docker, flutter, etc.)
+• ✅ Returns 0 if everything is installed
+• 🔇 Use --quiet to suppress output

 ```bash
 devkit-is-setup [--quiet]